floesche/neuView/LAYER_ANALYSIS_CONTAINER_RESTRUCTURE.md

 - ✅ Generate proper HTML with all expected sections
 - ✅ Maintain responsive design across screen sizes
 - ✅ Work with existing dataset adapters and ROI strategies
+- ✅ Implement correct 3-row layout with proper container pairing
+- ✅ Remove row headers appropriately while maintaining data clarity

-This restructure provides a more intuitive and organized way to view layer-based ROI analysis data while maintaining full backwards compatibility and data integrity.
+This restructure provides a more intuitive and organized way to view layer-based ROI analysis data with a balanced 3-row layout that maximizes screen space efficiency while maintaining full backwards compatibility and data integrity.